Student Conduct

 9.4 Temporary Emergency Suspension

-A student may be temporarily suspended, by the executive director for student and residential life, pending a hearing, when the student’s actions or threats of action indicate a serious threat to the welfare and/or safety of any individual or property.
+A student may be temporarily suspended, by the director for campus life, pending a hearing, when the student’s actions or threats of action indicate a serious threat to the welfare and/or safety of any individual or property.
 No hearing will be required before a temporary suspension is imposed; however, one will be convened within five working days following the suspension.
-In unique circumstances, any alteration to this timeline will be made at the discretion of the executive director for student and residential life.
+In unique circumstances, any alteration to this timeline will be made at the discretion of the director for campus life.
 If the suspension is upheld, the suspension remains subject to the rules outlined in Conduct Suspension (Section 7.1, Sanctions) and remains a matter of permanent conduct record.

 9.5 Administrative Withdrawal